C5m7b4/vanilla-complete/README.md

 Let's create a formatMoney function so we can clean up our numbers a little bit.
 Then let's write some tests to make sure our code is clean.

+## branch 14

+Now let's get all the totals for our table and add a row to display this for us.
+Then we are going to add the ability to add items to our table, but first we need another select field in our form.
+After we build or form Category component, we need to make a little change to our styles.
+Now we are ready to be able to save new items.